 This Organizational & Emergency Operations Plan outlines how the West Central Minnesota Healthcare Preparedness Coalition (WCMHPC) is organized and operates to effectively respond to and manage incidents impacting member facilities and organizations (i.e., healthcare).
 This plan documents WCMHPC's processes to prioritize needs and collaborate with local, regional, state, and federal stakeholders to develop and test response capabilities.
 Key focus areas include communication, information sharing, resource coordination, and response and recovery efforts.

 By detailing the WCMHPC’s operations, information-sharing protocols, and resource management strategies, this plan ensures that all coalition members are aligned and prepared to respond collectively and efficiently to any healthcare crisis.
+This plan recognizes the importance of planning alongside communities most impacted by disasters and/or representatives of those communities.
+This plan details WCMHPC’s efforts to foster these relationships and center health equity in its core functions.

 This plan and its associated annexes will promote the concepts outlined by the National Incident Management System (NIMS).
 They will commit to establishing a common set of goals, strategies, and terminology utilized in other regional plans.
 This plan and its associated annexes may be used as a supplement to local plans and will promote the coordination of a response with the local, regional, and State agencies involved in the response.
 This plan and its associated annexes outline the concept of coordination and operations for incidents wherein the complexity or duration requires regional coordination of information, resources, and/or response activities.